Forest Economic Partnership (FEP)

 Our vision is that in 2050 the Forest of Dean is an attractive, vibrant and dynamic destination to live, work and do business.

-Participation is via a quarterly stakeholder meeting and 4 sub-groups are working to address key challenges and opportunities in the Forest of Dean:
+Participation is via a quarterly stakeholder meeting and 4 sub-groups that are working to address key challenges and opportunities in the Forest of Dean:

 - Within a lifelong learning context, how do we get the workforce we need for the District now and in the future to power and sustain economic growth by removing barriers and raising aspirations?